 Particularly noted for his strong practice in matters relating to mortgage law and other securities over land.
 He also advises on service charge disputes, rights to light and party wall issues, among other cases.

 An authority on the full range of issues arising in disputes involving party walls.
 He has authored an important legal textbook on the subject.
 His real estate practice also incorporates easement and boundary matters.
-He has recently appeared in the Court of Appeal.

 Ranked Junior Barristers